-Edward Tekwa, Eli Fenichel, Simon Levin, Malin Pinsky
+Edward Tekwa, Eli P. Fenichel, Simon Levin, Malin Pinsky

 July 14, 2017

 [Nature Letters guideline for first paragraph: One or two sentences providing a basic introduction to the field, comprehensible to a scientist in any discipline.
 Two to three sentences of more detailed background, comprehensible to scientists in related disciplines.
 One sentence clearly stating the general problem being addressed by this particular study.
 One sentence summarizing the main result (with the words “here we show” or their equivalent).
 Two or three sentences explaining what the main result reveals in direct comparison to what was thought to be the case previously, or how the main result adds to previous knowledge.
 One or two sentences to put the results into a more general context.
 Two or three sentences to provide a broader perspective, readily comprehensible to a scientist in any discipline, may be included in the first paragraph if the editor considers that the accessibility of the paper is significantly enhanced by their inclusion.
 Under these circumstances, the length of the paragraph can be up to 300 words.]